Bounds for the distribution of the Frobenius traces associated to a generic abelian variety: Introduction

 One strategy of refining the mod $\ell$ approach is to consider, simultaneously, $\mod \ell^k$ congruences, for some fixed prime $\ell$ and varying positive integers $k \geq 1$.
 For example, in \cite{Se81}, Serre considered the case $g = 1$ and $A$ has a trivial $\overline{\Q}$-endomorphism ring, and related the problem of estimating $\pi_A(x, t)$ to a prime counting problem in the setting of an infinite Galois extension of $\Q$ having the $\ell$-adic Lie group $\GL_2(\Z_{\ell})$ as its Galois group, where $\ell$ is some sufficiently large prime defined in terms of $x$.
 Then, he used an $\ell$-adic version of the Chebotarev Density Theorem to estimate, from above, the emerging set of primes.
 In particular, by assuming GRH, Serre obtained the upper bound $\pi_A(x, t) \ll_{A, \varepsilon} x^{1 - \frac{1}{6} + \varepsilon}$.
 This $\ell$-adic approach was generalized to $g \geq 2$ by Cojocaru, Davis, Silverberg, and Stange in \cite{CoDaSiSt17}, who proved the upper bounds (\ref{av-not-zero}) and (\ref{av-zero}), under GRH.

 Another strategy of refining the mod $\ell$ approach is to improve the error term in the effective version of the Chebotarev Density Theorem.
-For example, in \cite{MuMuSa88}, by assuming, in addition to GRH, Artin's Holomorphy Conjecture (denoted AHC, for short), Murty, Murty, and Saradha proved a refined version of the effective Chebotarev Density Theorem of \cite{LaOd77}.
+For example, in \cite{MuMuSa88}, by assuming, both GRH and AHC, Murty, Murty, and Saradha proved a refined version of the effective Chebotarev Density Theorem of \cite{LaOd77}.
 Considering the case $g = 1$ and $A$ has a trivial $\overline{\Q}$-endomorphism ring, a direct application of this theorem in the mod $\ell$ approach would lead to the upper bound $\pi_A(x, t) \ll_{A, \varepsilon} x^{1 - \frac{1}{5} + \varepsilon}$, under GRH and AHC.
-To circumvent the assumption of AHC and still obtain this upper bound, Murty, Murty, and Saradha related the problem of estimating $\pi_A(x, t)$ to a prime counting problem in the setting of a particular subextension $L/K$ of number fields, having its Galois group isomorphic to an abelian and sufficiently large quotient of $\GL_2(\F_{\ell})$, where $\ell$ is some sufficiently large prime defined in terms of $x$.
+To circumvent the assumption of AHC and still obtain this upper bound, Murty, Murty, and Saradha related the problem of estimating $\pi_A(x, t)$ to a prime counting problem in the setting of a particular subextension $L/K$ of number fields, having its Galois group isomorphic to the maximal torus of $\GL_2(\F_{\ell})$ (see \cite[pp. 271--272]{MuMuSa88}), where $\ell$ is some sufficiently large prime defined in terms of $x$.
 Then they estimated the emerging set of primes by appealing to their improved effective version of the Chebotarev Density Theorem, assuming only GRH, since AHC is known in an abelian setting.
 Overall, their refined mod $\ell$ approach, together with an improvement of \cite{Zy15}, led to the upper bounds (\ref{ec-GRH}).
 In \cite{Be16}, Bella\"{i}che refined the aforementioned improved version of the effective Chebotarev Density Theorem of Murty, Murty, and Saradha in certain cases and succeeded in generalizing the proof of (\ref{ec-GRH}) in the case $g = 2$ and $A$ has a trivial $\overline{\Q}$-endomorphism ring, proving, under both GRH and AHC, that $\pi_A(x, 0) \ll_A \frac{x^{1 - \frac{1}{10}}}{(\log x)^{1 - \frac{2}{5}}}$.
 Unlike the final bound of Murty, Murty, and Saradha, which only assumes GRH, that of Bella\"{i}che assumes both GRH and AHC.

 One could also relate mod $\ell$ approach of estimating $\pi_A(x, t)$ to a sieve, such as the large sieve, and then use an improved version of the effective Chebotarev Density Theorem to execute the sieve application.
 This approach was elaborated on in \cite{Be16}, leading to the improved upper bounds (\ref{av-Bellaiche}), which hold for $g \geq 1$ and which assume both GRH and AHC.